stevenschwenke/JavaFXWorkshop/README.md

 - you can do math with properties, for example: sum.bind(amountOfApples.add(amountOfChips).add(amountOfPotatoes));
 - you can listen on properties and get notified if there's a change
+- great article about difference between ChangeListener and InvalidationListener: http://blog.netopyr.com/2012/02/08/when-to-use-a-changelistener-or-an-invalidationlistener/ (in short: InvalidationListener doesn't give you old and new value and fires even without the data changing.
+ChangeListener however is less performant.

 With properties, we can calculate the sum of the items in our list: